 What Megan will do for you: She provides information and support to surrogates from the first time they contact us until they are matched with a family.
 She assists them through their screening and prepares them to be matched.

 Kelsey Lamb graduated from the University of Oregon in 2011 with a degree in cultural anthropology.
 She spent two years in New York working for an events production company, before returning to Oregon and working for a nonprofit.
 Kelsey is excited to play a role in such a wonderful time in the lives of our families, and is amazed by the generosity of our surrogates.

 Kelsey enjoys running, hiking, photography and taking advantage of the ample outdoor activities available in the Pacific Northwest.
 Although she has lived in Oregon for most of her life, New York gave her a new appreciation for the beauty of Portland, and she is eager to continue exploring all the city has to offer.

 What Kelsey will do for you: Kelsey assists the Surrogate Coordinators with all tasks related to surrogate screening, including collecting and reviewing medical records, writing profiles, running background checks, and attending surrogate interviews.

-What Naima can do for you: Naima assists the Surrogate Coordinators with all tasks related to surrogate screening, including collecting and reviewing medical records, writing profiles, and running background checks.
-As the Office Administrator, she also manages vendor relationships, keeps track of building maintenance, and assists with bookkeeping.
+What Kim can do for you: Kim assists the Surrogate Coordinators with all tasks related to surrogate screening, including collecting and reviewing medical records, writing profiles, and running background checks.

 Rachel joined NWSC in 2018 after graduating from California State University, Chico with degrees in Women’s Studies and Business Administration: Finance.
 Rachel has a nonprofit background in activism and advocacy, with an emphasis in women’s and LGBTQ+ issues using an intersectional lens.